CodingDiederik/EGS-Website/README.md

 ## Conventions

-All code in src, we use three main folders:
+All code is in src; we use three main folders:

-- app, here goes all of the pages
+- app: all pages go here
-- components, the components used by the pages
+- components: the components used by the pages
-- lib, all logic for pages go here
+- lib: all logic for pages goes here

 Code is formatted and linted by using: